Types of Websites: Guide to Website Categories

 4. Landing Pages

-Landing pages are single-page websites designed to achieve a specific goal, such as capturing leads, promoting a product or service, or encouraging a particular action.
+- Landing pages are single-page websites designed with a specific goal in mind, such as capturing leads, promoting a product or service, or encouraging a particular action.

 5. Microsites

-Example: Coca-Cola Happiness Flag—A microsite created by Coca-Cola for the FIFA World Cup allows users to create and share virtual flags representing their countries.
+- Example: Coca-Cola Happiness Flag – A microsite created by Coca-Cola for the FIFA World Cup, allowing users to create and share virtual flags representing their countries.

 6. Wikis

-Wikis are collaborative websites that allow users to contribute, edit, and organize content collectively.
-They are often used for creating and maintaining knowledge bases, documentation, or encyclopedias.
+- Wikis are collaborative websites that allow users to contribute, edit, and organize content collectively.
+They are often used for creating and maintaining knowledge bases, documentation, or encyclopaedias.

-Example: Wikipedia – An online encyclopedia where users can collaboratively create, edit, and review articles on various topics.
+- Example: Wikipedia – An online encyclopedia where users can collaboratively create, edit, and review articles on a wide range of topics.

 7. Blogs

-Blogs are online platforms where individuals, organizations, or businesses publish articles, opinions, insights, or personal stories on various topics in a linear manner.
+- Blogs are online platforms where individuals, organizations, or businesses publish articles, opinions, insights, or personal stories on various topics in a chronological format.

 8. Podcasts

-Podcasts are digital audio programs available for streaming or download.
-They cover a wide range of topics, such as interviews, storytelling, news, education, or entertainment.
+- Podcasts are digital audio programs available for streaming or download, covering a wide range of topics such as interviews, storytelling, news, education, or entertainment.

-Example: The Joe Rogan Experience—A popular podcast hosted by Joe Rogan, it features long-form conversations with guests from various fields, including comedy, science, and sports.
+- Example: The Joe Rogan Experience – A popular podcast hosted by Joe Rogan featuring long-form conversations with guests from various fields, including comedy, science, and sports.

 9. Online Newspapers & Magazines